 Table S1.
 Max Change Points Per Query, Per Generation

+What we notice is that the maximum CPQ does increase with generation, up through generation 8, after which it falls off dramatically.
+In retrospect, this fall-off makes sense.
+There can be only 200 Q@Cs for a query, because we look for query plan changes only every 10,000 tuples down from a maximum of 2M tuples.
+As the generation increases, there is less “room” for more plans (as some fraction of the previously generated plans will still be quite good or even optimal), and so less opportunity for query flutter, which will show up as a large maximum CPQ.
+And indeed, at generation 8, there is a query that has an astonishingly high number of change points, 172, all waffling between plans within that generation.

 This analysis indicates that there is something concerning that seems to get critical around generation 8.
 And indeed, for this data set, we'll see later that the efficacy of the query optimizers bottom out around that generation.

 Using Change Points.
-We now consider how to use data already collected, that is the change points: adjacent cardinalities (10K apart; 300 for one DBMS) with different plans.
+We now consider how to use data already collected, that is, the change points: adjacent cardinalities (10K apart; 300 for one DBMS) with different plans.
 Specifically, how can change points be used to evaluate the effectiveness of different generations of a DBMS?

 We extrapolate the measured time for the plan at the lower generation to the cardinality of the adjacent higher generation.
-An example is shown in Figure S2.
+An example is shown in Figure S3.
 In this case, the set of operators in Plan A for the query at cardinality 900K requires at least generation 3, whereas the set of operators for Plan B for the query at cardinality 910K requires but generation 2.
 (Note that the generations in this example are consecutive, but that is not required.
 Sometimes the generations within a pair are wildly different.)